 The Cosmic Crisp apple gets its out-of-this-world name from the starbust-like pattern on its red skin — which supposedly resembles the cosmos — as well as its tie to the Honeycrisp.

 Growers will harvest the apples from the end of September through mid-October, then let the fruit rest for a brief period to allow its full flavor develop.
-Starting Dec.
-1, farmers will start shipping Cosmic Crisp apples out to grocery stores across the country.
+Starting on Sunday, Dec.
+1, farmers began shipping Cosmic Crisp apples out to grocery stores across the country.

 While Red Delicious was long the most-grown apple in the U.S., a 2018 report from the U.S. Apple Association found that Gala had taken over the No. 1 spot.
 It remains to be seen if the Cosmic Crisp will unseat Gala as the country's most beloved apple, but plenty of consumers can't wait to get their hands on these apples.

-According to Cosmic Crisp's director of marketing Kathryn Grandy, the apples will be available at major retailers like Kroger and Walmart in December, but only 450,000 boxes will be shipped out.
+Though the apples are now available at major retailers like Kroger and Walmart, according to Cosmic Crisp's director of marketing, Kathryn Grandy, only 450,000 boxes were shipped out.
 Next year, the company anticipates more than 2 million boxes will be sent to retailers.

 In addition to whole apples, Cosmic Crisps will be available in pre-sliced Crunch Paks.
 Litehouse Foods has also crafted a Cosmic Crisp-branded cider.